ctools/ctools/doc/source/users/tutorials/1dc/first_fitting.rst

    Input model definition XML file [$CTOOLS/share/models/crab.xml] bkgcube.xml Output model definition XML file [crab_results.xml] results_stacked.xml

-The tool will take a few minutes (on Mac OS X) to perform the model fitting, and will write the results into an updated
+The tool will take a few minutes (on Mac OS) to perform the model fitting, and will write the results into an updated
 :ref:`model definition file <glossary_moddef>`
 containing the fitted model parameters and their statistical uncertainties.